 Whether you’re an aero-press, pour-over, nitro or simple brew aficionado, you can find your top drink in one of these indie coffee shops around town.

-Since launching in 2013, Elephant Grounds has become one of the city’s most notable independent coffee roasters with seven outlets from Sha Tin to Wan Chai (and at the new K11 Musea on the revamped Tsim Sha Tsui promenade) and three overseas.
+Since launching in 2013, Elephant Grounds has become one of the city’s most notable independent coffee roasters with seven outlets from Sha Tin to Wan Chai (including at K11 Musea on the revamped Tsim Sha Tsui promenade) and three overseas.
 It stresses its sustainable practices, sourcing beans from small farms around the world which are then roasted in-house in a vintage Probat roaster before finally ending up in your single origin, iced filter or flat white coffee.
 A strong food menu also makes Elephant Grounds a go-to for more than just a caffeine fix, while a brew bar in a couple of locations allows connoisseurs to sample a variety of beans.

 Signature creation: French vanilla using a homemade base of cream, maple syrup and vanilla seeds.
 Don’t miss the ice cream sandwiches, especially good if you’re in the al fresco seats.